usg-ishimura/SSH/README.md

 # Mic2Shell
-Code for the wearable version of mic2Shell
+Code for the wearable version of mic2Shell, a simple voice controlled SSH client
 ## Requirements to run
 \- Microphone on the wearable device
 \- Wear OS / Android Wear